kohlschutter/unsock/README.md

 addresses, whereas the IP address itself is used to flag incoming connections from other protocols:

 	UNSOCK_ADDR=127.0.0.1/8 UNSOCK_DIR=/tmp/unsockets/ LD_PRELOAD=./libunsock.so *some-process* *(some-args ...)*

+If `UNSOCK_ADDR` is omitted, only connections/binds to `127.175.0.0/32` are intercepted and converted.

 # Examples